On sampling diluted Spin-Glasses with unbounded interactions: Approach

 where $\InAct_t=\InAct-\int^t_0\CtrlM^2_s ds$ and $\Field_t=\int^t_0[\CtrlM_s \cdot d\BMotion_s+\CtrlM^2_s \cdot \Upb(\mu_s)]ds$.

 Intuitively, the above implies that at time $t$, we can have a ``simpler" interaction matrix $\InAct_t$ obtained by removing matrix $\int^t_0\CtrlM^2_s ds$ from the initial interaction matrix $\InAct$.
-The process also changes the external field with $t$, but for our purposes here, this is an unimportant phenomenon.
+The process also changes the external field with $t$, but for our discussion here, this is not a so important phenomenon.

 Suppose that the choice of $\{\CtrlMT\}_{ t\in [0,1]}$ is such that for each function $f\in \mathbb{R}_{>0}$, we have